Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 The chart below shows a typical low-carb glucose pattern from the hourly chart from the DDF app.

 Waking glucose tends to be higher for people on a low-carb diet.
 This is because, during the day, their bodies use up glucose, which is not directly replenished with diet.
-Once their glucose drops as they proceed with activity as the day goes on, the DDF app will encourage them to use a few carbs to bring their glucose back into the normal range.
+Once their glucose drops as they proceed with activity, the DDF app will encourage them to use a few carbs to bring their glucose back into the normal range.

 Low Fat Glucose Pattern